eduNEXT/flow-control-xblock/README.rst

 * Fork this repository.
 * Commit your changes on a new branch
 * Make a pull request to the master branch
-* Wait for code review and merge process
+* Wait for the code review and merge process

 .. |build-status| image:: https://travis-ci.org/eduNEXT/flow-control-xblock.svg?branch=master